 Christmas style LED lights are offered with a wide variety of bulb shapes and sizes.
 The most common bulb types are the 5MM or conical, G12 or raspberry, M5 or mini light, C6 or strawberry, and the more traditional C7 and C9 bulbs.
 These bulb shapes are standard sizes, that have been carried over from traditional incandescent Christmas lights.
 However, the function and purpose of the bulb is significantly different in LED Christmas lights, than in incandescent holiday lights.

 Another significant difference between the function of the bulb in LED Christmas lights, and standard incandescent Christmas style lights, is the color and texture of the bulb material.
 Incandescent holiday lights create different colors by using tinted or painted glass, which can fade or chip.
-LED holiday lights produced colored light by using different phosphor blends in the LED chip.
+LED holiday lights produce colored light by using different phosphor blends in the LED chip.
 Although most LED lights for Christmas decorating have colored bulbs, this bulb housing color, is not responsible for producing the colored light.
-This is a significant advantage because colored incandescent Christmas lights tend to loose color after a year or so, especially if used outdoors.
+This is a significant advantage because colored incandescent Christmas lights tend to lose color after a year or so, especially if used outdoors.
 Because the color of the LED light is not determined by the bulb cover color, this is not an issue with LED lighting, and the colors will stay brighter and truer for longer.
 Most LED lights designed for Christmas, holiday, or decorative lighting, will also utilize a bulb that is faceted rather than smooth.
 This is because the light produced by LEDs is highly directional and does not easily project out in all directions – like the hot glowing light, produced by the filament of an incandescent Christmas light.
 The angles of the faceted bulb cover help to evenly distribute the light emitted by the LED, so that it appears equally brilliant from all angles.
 Because the bulb essentially just acts as a cover or lens in LED string lighting, its main purpose is to give the bulb “shape” and to diffuse the light.
 Generally speaking, all bulbs will be the same “brightness”, however the smaller style LED bulbs appear to be the brighter than the larger shaped bulbs, as the LED inside has less plastic/bulb to illuminate through, therefore making it brighter.

 Because the bulb essentially just acts as a cover or lens in LED string lighting, its main purpose is to give the bulb “shape” and to diffuse the light.
 Generally speaking, all bulbs will be the same “brightness”, however the smaller style LED bulbs appear to be the brighter than the larger shaped bulbs, as the LED inside has less space and plastic to fill up (appearing brighter).